edupals/n4dGtkLoginComponent/README.md

 ### API
 ###### set_mw_proportion_ratio(columns_left,columns_right)
 	Sets the portion of screen reserved to each component (info and login form).
 It works splitting the main window in (columns_left+columns_right) columns and asigning to each part the desired number of columns.
 By default the proportion is set to 2:1
-###### set_mw_background(image=None,from_color=None,to_color=None,gradient='linear')
+###### set_mw_background(image=None,cover=False,from_color=None,to_color=None,gradient='linear')
 	Sets the background for the login box.
 It can be a system's image or gradient going "from_color" to "to_color".
 By default all fields are "None" and only radial and linear gradients are supported.
-If we set a background image the image covers all the box area.
+If we set a background image and set cover=True then the image will cover all the box area.
-###### set_login_background(image=None,from_color=None,to_color=None,gradient='linear')
+###### set_login_background(image=None,cover=False,from_color=None,to_color=None,gradient='linear')
 	Sets the background for the login box.
 It can be a system's image or gradient going "from_color" to "to_color".
 By default all fields are "None" and only radial and linear gradients are supported.
-If we set a background image the image covers all the box area.
+If we set a background image and set cover=True then the image will cover all the box area.
 ###### set_default_username(default_username)
 	Sets the placeholder of the "username" entry to "default_username"
 ###### set_default_server(default_server)